satellite-image-deep-learning/techniques/README.md

 * [HLF-DIP](https://github.com/Keiv4n/HLF-DIP) -> code for 2022 [paper](https://ieeexplore.ieee.org/document/9813381): Unsupervised Hyperspectral Denoising Based on Deep Image Prior and Least Favorable Distribution
 * [RQUNetVAE](https://github.com/trile83/RQUNetVAE) -> code for 2022 [paper](https://arxiv.org/abs/2208.12810): Riesz-Quincunx-UNet Variational Auto-Encoder for Satellite Image Denoising
 * [deep-hs-prior](https://github.com/acecreamu/deep-hs-prior) -> code for 2019 [paper](https://arxiv.org/abs/1902.00301): Deep Hyperspectral Prior: Denoising, Inpainting, Super-Resolution
+* [iquaflow](https://github.com/satellogic/iquaflow) -> from Satellogic, an image quality framework that aims at providing a set of tools to assess image quality by using the performance of AI models trained on the images as a proxy.

 ## Synthetic data
 Training data can be hard to acquire, particularly for rare events such as change detection after disasters, or imagery of rare classes of objects.
 In these situations, generating synthetic training data might be the only option.
 This has become quite sophisticated, with 3D models being use with open source games engines such as [Unreal](https://www.unrealengine.com/en-US/).